OpenLightingProject/ola/plugins/usbdmx/README.md

 single thread for the libusb completion handling.
 This allows us to support hotplug.

-You can opt-in to the new asynchronous mode by passing the --use-async-libusb flag to olad.
-Assuming we don't find any problems, at some point this will become the default and the synchronous implementation will be removed.
+You can opt-out of the new asynchronous mode by passing the --no-use-async-libusb flag to olad.
+Assuming we don't find any problems, at some point the synchronous implementation will be removed.

 The rest of this file explains how the plugin is constructed and is aimed at developers wishing to add support for a new USB Device.
 It assumes the reader